 Since making it that first time, I have roasted at least 3 pounds of corn.
 I have come to love it that much.
 And I can mix up the flavors by simply adding different herbs and spices.
 Pick a flavor profile (Mexican, Italian, Indian, etc), add the corresponding herbs/spices, roast, and you’re in business.

-This recipe is a basic one, a bit of salt and pepper and I left it at that.
+This recipe is a basic one, I kept it simple by using just a bit of salt and pepper.
 Sometimes, simple is best.
 And this my friends is how to roast frozen corn.

 - 16 oz pkg frozen corn

 - 2 tbsp extra virgin olive oil

 - 1/4 tsp black pepper